 This plan is intended to provide retirement income.
 Each pay period, Reed contributes the equivalent of 10% of your earnings into an account designed to provide income to you in retirement.
 These funds are held by TIAA (Teachers Insurance and Annuity Association and College Retirement Equities Fund) and employees choose from among a variety of investment options.

-The college's contributions are immediately vested meaning that they belong to the individual regardless of whether or not he/she continues to work at Reed.
+The college's contributions are immediately vested meaning that they belong to the individual regardless of whether or not they continue to work at Reed.

 All employees can make their own contributions to this plan up to the annual IRS limit.
 The limit for 2018 is $18,500.
 Although, if you are age 50 or above, you can contribute an additional $6,000.